JanetYin/ttt/readme.md

     ⊤s = indℕ (λ n → ⊤ ^' n) tt (λ n tts → tt , tts)

 `primrec` can be defined using `indℕ`.

+Let's prove that we have `eqb2 (and true true) true`.
+Prove that `0` is a right inverse of addition.

 ## Identity types